wpbeaverworld/custom-preset-generator/README.md

 6. Fill up the settings form
 7. Click on "Save" button

+# Frequently Asked Questions

+1. Will this plugin work with Beaver Builder 2.x or later version?

+Nope.
+Current version only works with Beaver Builder 1.x version.

+2. Will you update the plugin when stable version of BB 2.x will release?

+Yes.
+I shall do.

 # Note
 Before installing the plugin you will keep the database backup of your site.